gdtk-uq/gdtk/README.md

 ### Getting the source code

-The full source code for the toolkit programs, including a set of examples, can be found in a public repository on [bitbucket](https://bitbucket.org/cfcfd/dgd-git).
+The full source code for the toolkit programs, including a set of examples, can be found in a public repository on [github](https://github.com/gdtk-uq/gdtk).
-To get your own copy, use the git revision control client to clone the repository with something like the following command:
+To get your own copy, use the git revision control client to clone the repository with the following command:

     git clone https://github.com/gdtk-uq/gdtk.git gdtk